 Even with all these features, many users have been struggling to get their HVAC fans under control when they install an ecobee system.
 You can quickly stop your fan from running day and night by adjusting the right settings in ecobee’s menu.

 Odds are, your fan’s problem are caused by your settings.
-There are a variety of options in your ecobee’s settings that can cause your fan to run constantly.
+There are a variety of options in your ecobee’s settings that can cause your fan to run constantly (try setting it to 0 minutes per hour, to turn it off completely).
 If those settings aren’t to blame, then there is a wiring problem somewhere between your thermostat and your HVAC fan.

 What is Ecobee?